Cody Bellinger Player Props: Cubs vs. Guardians

 Cody Bellinger At The Plate

-- Bellinger enters this game on a five-game hitting streak.
-Over the course of his last games, he's hitting .353.
+- Bellinger enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .389.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.